MrBluePotato/AtomicCraft/readme.md

 ## Download AtomicCraft
 The website is currently experiencing technical difficulties.
 A link will be posted soon.

+## Coming Soon

+* Web administration panel

+* Prophunt game

+* Global ban list

+* Improved global chat

+* Full CPE support

-## About 800Craft
+## About AtomicCraft
-AtomicCraft is the continuation of 800Craft, and is developed and MrBluePotato.
+AtomicCraft is a branch of 800Craft, and is developed and MrBluePotato.

 800Craft was developed by Jonty800, GlennMR and LaoTszy.

-AtomicCraft is designed to have tons of features, while not compromising speed and server efficency.
+The main goal of AtomicCraft is to have tons of features and games, while keeping the server fast and stable.

 Huge thanks to Scoot (fragmer) and the other people in #fCraft.dev on Esper